 By selecting a horse ‘one out’ for first place, the number of possible combinations, and bet cost is reduced significantly.

 All of the leading Australian bookmakers now offer first four betting.
-Be aware that the payouts for some first four bets can be well over six figures; some bookmakers cap their payouts at $25,000 or $50,000.
+Be aware that the dividends for some first four bets can be well over six figures; some bookmakers cap their payouts at $25,000 or $50,000.
 The TAB has no limit on its maximum payouts.